Why Use LinkedIn Social Login in Laravel?

 composer require laravel/socialite

-5 Create LinkedIn App
+5 Create a LinkedIn Developer Application

 5.1 Login into LinkedIn Developer App